dfinson/apifi/README.md

     }
     return apiLogic.freeTextSearch(input);
   }
-//...

 }

 ```

 ### Collections
 `Iterable<T>` collections are unique in that they are not "assigned" per say - they're **associated with**, **updated in**, and **removed from**.
 As such, some specialized endpoints are required in order to work with them.
 In order to expose endpoints for an embedded collection, annotate the field with the `@EmbeddedCollectionApi` annotation.
 This annotation takes in several arguments, as follows:
-1. `CollectionEndpointType[] endpoints()` - `CollectionEndpointType` is an ENUM comprising four types of embedded collection api endpoints; `ASSOCIATE_WITH, REMOVE_FROM, UPDATE_IN, and PAGINATED_BATCH`.
+1. `CollectionEndpointType[] endpoints()` - `CollectionEndpointType` is an ENUM comprising four types of embedded collection api endpoints; `ASSOCIATE_WITH, REMOVE_FROM`, `UPDATE_IN`, `PAGINATED_BATCH` and `PAGINATED_FREE_TEXT_SEARCH`.
 This argument delineates which CRUD endpoints should be generated for the embedded collection.
+2. `String[] freeTextSearchFields()` - If `PAGINATED_FREE_TEXT_SEARCH` was specified as an endpoint, this argument delineates which fields the entity should be searchable by.
-2. `Class<? extends EmbeddedCollectionApiHooks> apiHooks()` - This serves a similar purpose to the `ApiHooks<T>` bean described above.
+3. `Class<? extends EmbeddedCollectionApiHooks> apiHooks()` - This serves a similar purpose to the `ApiHooks<T>` bean described above.
 It enables custom business logic to be hooked before and / or after CRUD operations.
 To use, create a public class which implements the `EmbeddedCollectionApiHooks<T>` interface , and pass in the class type token as the argument for this parameter.
 The class must be wired into the application context (using `@Component`/`@Service`, etc.).
-3. `boolean associatePreExistingOnly()` - This parameter specifies whether the `ASSOCIATE_WITH` endpoint should ensure that instances being added to the collection are already present in the database - defaults to `false` if not set.
+4. `boolean associatePreExistingOnly()` - This parameter specifies whether the `ASSOCIATE_WITH` endpoint should ensure that instances being added to the collection are already present in the database - defaults to `false` if not set.

+*Note:*

+As of the current version, this feature does not support non entity collections (i.e. `@ElementCollection`).
+However it is relatively straightforward to apply logic to such collections by implementing [EmbeddedCollectionApiHooks](https://github.com/sanda-dev/apifi/blob/master/src/main/java/dev/sanda/apifi/service/EmbeddedCollectionApiHooks.java)   and overriding the relevant methods.

 *Example:*
 In order to demonstrate this feature, a new Entity type `Post` with a `@ManyToOne` relationship to `User` will be created as follows: